 - 2 c. fresh strawberries, hulled

 - 1 Tbsp. brown sugar

-Put strawberries into a bowl, add the sugar, water and vinegar.
+Directions: Put strawberries into a bowl, add the sugar, water and vinegar.
 Toss gently until the strawberries are coated with the dressing.
-Makes about 6 servings.
+Serve with rye toast.
+Makes about 4 servings.

 - 1 Tbsp pure maple syrup